 The most obvious benefit of container offices is that they are generally cheaper to construct than either bricks-and-mortar or even steel or timber frame structures.
 Experience shows that it is possible to save as much as 60 percent by using shipping containers for offices and office complexes.
 That said, like every other type of structure, the final cost will depend largely on fixtures and fittings, as well as the cladding and insulation (if any) used.
 Obviously, doors, windows, plumbing, electric wiring, paint, and other features will all add to the cost.
 But a basic structure will always come in a lot less than any other type of office building.

-Customized design is an advantage that goes hand-in-hand with finishes.
-You can decide exactly what meets your needs and customize the interior and exterior (with cladding if you wish) to create a unique office environment however luxurious or utilitarian you want it to be.
+Customised design is an advantage that goes hand-in-hand with finishes.
+You can decide exactly what meets your needs and customise the interior and exterior (with cladding if you wish) to create a unique office environment however luxurious or utilitarian you want it to be.

 Container offices can also be put together much, much faster than traditional offices.
 While stacking containers to achieve two- or multi-storey buildings will take longer than just creating a single office unit with one container, so too will a multi-storey office built out of traditional materials.
 It’s all relative.
 Similarly, while finishes can add to cost, they can also add on time.
 For instance, if containers have to be cut and welded to form larger spaces, or multiple doors and windows need to be fitted, this will add construction time to the project.
 But, and this is a biggie, if the work is done prior to delivery on site then construction will still be considerably quicker, and disruption on site will be minimised.
 Having this kind of work done prior to delivery on site also minimises labour costs.